Back to: Management & Organizational Behavior

-Backcasting is a method used in planning that begins at a first step of outlining a future longed for, and next identify the programs and policies needed to connect that desired future back to the present.
+Backcasting is a method used in planning.
+It begins with outlining a desired goal or object.
+Next, identify the programs and policies needed to connect that desired future back to the present.

 A Little More on What is Backcasting